 Business process automation (BPA) is the use of software to automate repeatable, multistep business transactions.
 In contrast to other types of automation, BPA solutions tend to be complex, connected to multiple enterprise information technology (IT) systems, and tailored specifically to the needs of an organization.

 It’s common for organizations to apply BPA as part of a digital transformation strategy, in order to streamline their workflows and operate more efficiently.

 A business process can be any set of activities that help a business reach a specific goal.
 In the context of automation, it’s usually a repeatable transaction that involves a series of steps touching multiple IT systems.

 Robotic process automation (RPA) uses software to automate specific repetitive tasks.
 RPA software is trained to mimic repetitive steps that humans take, like copying and pasting data into a field.

-BPA solutions are complex and customized for a specific organization, typically integrated into data systems or connected to APIs.
+Many RPA solutions are easily installed prebuilt software tools that run on top of existing systems without connecting to databases or accessing application programming interfaces (APIs).
+BPA solutions are customized for a specific organization, typically integrated into data systems or connected to APIs.
 It’s possible for a BPA solution to incorporate some RPA software.

 The focus of IT has shifted from serving internal needs, like efficiency and cost control, to engaging with external customers and creating new business opportunities.
 That’s why Red Hat believes the traditional business automation model needs to evolve.
 Instead of focusing solely on streamlining processes, businesses need to develop new strategies to automate the business itself.

 Red Hat works with the greater open source community on automation technologies.
 Our engineers help improve features, reliability, and security to make sure your business performs, with IT that remains stable and secure.

 Our solutions, services, and training give you the control you need to automate your business and free up the resources you need to build an innovative future.